 For over a decade, cacao and plantain farmers in the Dominican Republic have been protesting against the environmental destruction that Barrick’s mining has caused to their communities, which has reportedly spread illness and damaged livestock and crops.
 The protests escalated last year when Barrick announced plans to expand the Pueblo Viejo mine to include a new tailings dam in the province of Monte Plata that will store toxic mining byproducts.
 According to the open letter, the planned expansion poses the risk of polluting twelve rivers originating from the province, including the Ozama River, which provides water to Santo Domingo.
 Protesters were met with police violence.

 For Placido, who was born to Dominican immigrants, and Roa, who grew up on the island and immigrated to New York at age 15, this fight is personal.
-The two are also members of the groups the Third World Peoples’ Alliance and Dominicans United NYC.
+The two are also members of the activist group Dominicans United NYC.
 “It might be professionally risky for me to be active on this issue,” Placido told Hyperallergic outside the music store.
 “But I study the issue and care about my people who are asking us in the diaspora to make noise.”

 Prior to the protest, Placido penned an article about Barrick’s harmful practices in the Dominican Republic.
 “One woman I met in Cotuí told me that Barrick’s contamination of the air, soil, and water has caused the lead levels in her blood to rise so much that her doctor must use a larger needle to extract the thickened fluid from her veins,” she wrote.
 “People at the encampment warned us not to dip our feet in the rivers, since many people who did so developed skin rashes and infections, and I was shown photographs of bleeding and peeling shins and ankles.”